cs4804-24c/a3-Experiment/README.md

-# Humans scewed logorithmic?
+# Humans scewed logarithmic?

 ### premise

-We came across these websites claiming to have experiments that show humans naturally tend to process things natually as logorithmic rather than naturally linear.
-While these claims were mainly claiming pre-k being naturally logorithmic, we wanted to see if normal people like us wpi stem folks still skew logorithmically.
+We came across these websites claiming to have experiments that show humans naturally tend to process things natually as logarithmic rather than naturally linear.
+While these claims were mainly claiming pre-k being naturally logarithmic, we wanted to see if normal people like us WPI STEM folks still skew logarithmically.

 We designed an experiment to have people guess the value of a point on a number line from 0 to 700.
-The hope being if we still thought logorithmically, then the data would follow a more logorithmic trend instead of a strictly linear trend.
+The hope being if we still thought logarithmically, then the data would follow a more logarithmic trend instead of a strictly linear trend.

 ### dataCollection